Aeurias/NadeshikoSlimeVR/README.md

  <br/>

-- **Tracker Extension** - The tracker extension is also three part, the main case, an endcap and along with the PCB to mount the BMI/BNO module and ZH 1.5mm 5 Pin connector.
+- **Tracker Extension** - It is also three part, the main case, an endcap and along with the PCB to mount the BMI/BNO module and ZH 1.5mm 5 Pin connector.
 25mm hook and loop straps can be used with the extension case.
 The PCB is based of the [SlimeVR OSHWLab DIY Extension](https://oshwlab.com/eirenliel/slimevr-diy-tracker-extension) changes to make it easier for hand soldering and case fitment.

 <div align="center"><img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Tracker%20Extension/Previews/Extension-1.png"  alt="TrackerExtension" width=200px /> <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Tracker%20Extension/Previews/Extension-2.png"  alt="TrackerExtension" width=180px /> <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Tracker%20Extension/Previews/Extension-3.png"  alt="TrackerExtension" width=220px /></div>